danielabar/meblog/src/markdown/ai-forecasts-fear-and-focus.md

 Lately, I've noticed something disturbing about my podcast feed.
 An increasing number of episodes are full of "AI will do X or Y…" predictions.
 From the doom‑and‑gloom end ("*AI will turn humans into paperclips!*") to the utopian extreme ("*AI will solve all our problems!*"), and everything in between, including the dreaded "*AI will take all our jobs by 20...something...*", the stories can get anxiety-inducing fast.

-Over time, I've realized that most of this content isn’t very useful.
+Over time, I've realized that most of this content isn't useful.
 It's designed to grab attention, not help you make better decisions.
-In this post, I'll explain why alarming AI predictions are likely to be untrue, why your brain is wired to pay attention to them anyway, and what you can do instead to focus on what really matters.
+In this post, I'll explain why alarming AI predictions tend to overreach what anyone can know, why your brain is wired to pay attention to them anyway, and what you can do to focus on what really matters.

 ## Most Predictions Are Wrong